Dhruva-123/MLnotes/Rashka Chapter 1.md

 	         Here, say we have a feature 'Y' that is related to the target variable 'X'.
 Here is a simple demonstration of the regression process.
 	         ![[Pasted image 20250614115428.png]]
 	         Our intention here is to draw a line such that the squared distances from the points to the line is is minimal.
 Then, we will base the relationship of the variables Y and X on this line and make predictions based on that line that we created based on the training data.

+    Reinforcement Learning:
+        Reinforcement learning, although not a branch of supervised learning, follows the general path of the supervised learning map.
+Here, an agent is deployed into the environment, whose actions trigger a reward or punishment function that scores the agent based on it's performance and based on the results obtained.

+Unsupervised Learning:
+    Here, the general idea is to explore a given unknown or undefined data and  bring out insights from the data given without a reward system or prior labeling.